-We are currently inviting all our stakeholders and members of the public to input to the development of our strategy for 2020-2024, that will not only support future economic development but will bring real results to employees and enterprise at regional and sectoral level, building on the progress achieved under our strategy for 2016-2019.
+During the period June 11 to August 6, Skillnet Ireland invited all our stakeholders and members of the public to input to the development of our strategy.
+Strategy 2020-2024 will not only support future economic development but will bring real results to employees and enterprise at regional and sectoral level, building on the progress achieved under our strategy for 2016-2019.
+We are now in the process of reviewing all submissions.
 To learn more about this, please click here.

 Statement of Strategy 2016-2019